jliu1219/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Jin-Peng Liu (刘锦鹏).
-I am a third-year doctoral student of [AMSC](https://amsc.umd.edu/) program at University of Maryland since 2017.
+I am a third-year doctoral student of [AMSC](https://amsc.umd.edu/) program at the University of Maryland since 2017.
 My adviser is [Andrew Childs](http://www.cs.umd.edu/~amchilds/).

 Prior to that, I received my B.S. degree in Chinese Academy of Sciences Hua Loo Keng Class at Beihang University in 2017.
 I was supervised by [Ya-xiang Yuan](http://lsec.cc.ac.cn/~yyx/).